 So, I was thrilled to be able to contribute to the development of the BA (Hons) Acting for Screen.
 Opportunities for screen work are increasing but so too are the pressures to meet timescales and budgets.
 Producers and directors are looking for young actors who are at home in front of the camera and can quickly adapt to the process of shooting as well as the ever-changing technological developments.
 There is a real need for training to bring on actors that have those skills and I’m sure this course is very quickly going to be highly regarded in the industry.

-The new BA Acting for Stage and Screen with its focus on the actor as a creative artist and collaborator in the creative process is equally aiming to re-think how actor training can be most relevant to the industry as it is today.
+The new BA (Hons) Acting for Stage and Screen with its focus on the actor as a creative artist and collaborator in the creative process is equally aiming to re-think how actor training can be most relevant to the industry as it is today.